 You can read about other USD exchange rate forecasts here USD Trends and Forecasts for 2020.

 This is a difficult question and the answer really depends on many factors.
-The best way to consider an exchange rate's relative value is to check the change in the exchange over a range of periods to the present day.
+The best way to consider the current USD-CAD relative value is to check the change in the exchange over a range of periods to the present day.
 The below table does this for periods going back 10 years.

-USD/CAD 10 year historic rates & change to 25-Sep-2020 : 1.3007
+USD/CAD 10 year historic rates & change to 30-Nov-2020 : 1.3007